Spanish Latte vs Latte: What's the Difference?

 Origins and Names

 The name "Spanish latte" can be misleading — it doesn't have deep roots in Spanish café culture the way café con leche does.
-The term has become popular in Southeast Asia (particularly in Singapore, Malaysia, and the Philippines) and spread from there into Western specialty cafés.
-You may also see it called a "Singapore latte" or simply a "condensed milk latte" depending on the café.
+The term is especially common on café menus in parts of Southeast Asia, including Singapore, Malaysia, and the Philippines, and has also appeared in Western specialty cafés.
+You may also see it called a "Singapore latte" or a "condensed milk latte" depending on the café.

 Sweetness Level